DaveParillo/intermediate-cpp/_sources/function-pointers/std_function.rst

 The std::function template
 ==========================
-The :cref:`std::function` wrapper provides a standard way to pass around lambda expressions, function pointers, and function objects.
+The :utility:`std::function<functional/function>` wrapper provides a standard way to pass around lambda expressions, function pointers, and function objects.
 Introduced in C++11, its facilities are accessed from ``#include <functional>``.
 The primary goal of ``std::function`` is clarity: